antfu/contribute/README.md

 ### `nr docs`

-If the project contains a documentation, you can run `nr docs` to start the documentation dev server.
+If the project contains documentation, you can run `nr docs` to start the documentation dev server.
 Use `nr docs:build` to build the docs for production.

 ### `nr`